Minnesota Department of Human Services - Job Description

 Qualifications & Skills

-- Desire to promote needed changes in the child protection system as identified by the panels
+- Desire to promote needed changes in the child protection system as identified by the panel.

-- May not be a current county attorney's office, district court, social or court services employee, a foster care provider or a paid guardian ad litem of a county in which a panel operates
+- May not be a current county attorney’s office, district court, social or court services employee, or a paid guardian ad litem of a county in which a panel operates.

 Duties & Responsibilities

-- Attend and participate in all meetings (Panels meet monthly)
+- Attend and participate in all meetings (Panel meet monthly).